 Glancy Prongay & Murray Reminds Investors of Looming Deadline in the Class Action Lawsuit Against comScore, Inc.

-LOS ANGELES , May 29, 2019 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the June 10, 2019 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased comScore, Inc. (“comScore” or the “Company”) (NASDAQ: SCOR) securities between November 8, 2018 and March 29, 2019, inclusive (the “Class Period”). comScore investors have until June 10, 2019 to file a lead plaintiff motion in this class action.
+LOS ANGELES, June 04, 2019 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the June 10, 2019 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased comScore, Inc. (“comScore” or the “Company”) (NASDAQ: SCOR) securities between November 8, 2018 and March 29, 2019, inclusive (the “Class Period”). comScore investors have until June 10, 2019 to file a lead plaintiff motion in this class action.

 If you are a shareholder who suffered a loss, click here to participate.